Achievable logoAchievable logo

 Answer = opening sale

-Investors can exit an options position before it is exercised or expires by trading their position to another investor.
-We’ll need to think about this from two separate perspectives:
+Investors can exit an options position before it is exercised or expires by trading the position in the market.
+It helps to think about closing from two perspectives:

 • Closing long options